JoeOwnage67/RPG-FLAVOUR-PACK-FORKED/README.md

     3. Danzen's "Vanilla Psycast Expanded - Biotech Integration"
     4. LTS's "Glowing eyes genes"
     5. 6262soudai's "VPE-Biotech Integration for Alpha Animals and More!"
+- Changed spawn rate of Broombug to be more rare.